AdobeDocs/contributor.fr-FR/help/writing-essentials/markdown.md

 **Exemple**

-Utilisez [!UICONTROL Visual Experience Composer] dans [!DNL Target] pour créer directement votre test sur une page.
+Use the [!UICONTROL Visual Experience Composer] in [!DNL Target] to create your test directly on a page.

 **Source :**